Bccorb/Bccorb/README.md

 # Brandon Corbett

+TLDR; Software is cool.
+Being an amazing human being is even cooler.

 I am just trying sling some code and big a good dude!

 Over the years I have worked in environments that demand rigor and reliability, including roles at AWS, IBM, and NASA.
 Those experiences shaped how I think about systems design, security, and operational discipline.
 But one thing that was always missing were people who actually cared about what they were building and the people who are using it.